ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 ### Overview

-EmbedDB has support for iterating through keys and data sequentially for both fixed and variable recrods.
+EmbedDB has support for iterating through keys and data sequentially for both fixed and variable records.
 A comparator function must be initialized as discussed when [setting up EmbedDBState](#comparator-functions).
 Remember, `EMBEDDB_USE_VDATA` must be enabled to use variable data.

-You must first declare an `embedDBIterator` type and specify the minKey/maxKey or minData/maxData depending on the type of filter you would like to perform. `embedDBInitIterator` will initialize this iterator and use indexing to predict where the record will be in the file system. `embedDBNext` will copy the requested key and data into pre allocated storage until there are no more records to read. `embedDBNext` will also locate records that are held in the write buffer.
+You must first declare an `embedDBIterator` type and specify the minKey/maxKey or minData/maxData depending on the type of filter you would like to perform. `embedDBInitIterator` will initialize this iterator and use indexing to predict where the record will be in storage. `embedDBNext` will copy the requested key and data into pre-allocated storage until there are no more records to read. `embedDBNext` will also locate records that are held in the write buffer.

-It is important that you pre allocate enough storage for the key and data to fit into.
-Also ensure Ensure to call `embedDBCloseIterator` to close the iterator after use.
+It is important that you pre-allocate enough storage for the key and data to fit in.
+Make sure to call `embedDBCloseIterator` to close the iterator after use.

 Here are the methods that are common to both approaches.